-Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018
+Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.

-The Government has recently published the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 under section 13 of the Animal Welfare Act 2006.
+The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 made under section 13 of the Animal Welfare Act 2006, came into force on the 1st October 2018.
 The effect of the new regulations is to replace some existing licensing regimes and to put in place a new licensing regime to control the following “licensable activities”:

 - selling animals as pets